The best sales to shop this weekend: Cricut, Best Buy, Nespresso and more | CNN Underscored

 Find savings on most any tech you need at Best Buy’s 3-Day Sale.
 Not only are there deals on the usual suspects — laptops, TVs, Apple products and cell phones — but kitchen appliances, PC gaming, cameras, car accessories and much more are also marked down.

-Nespresso by Breville VertuoPlus Deluxe Coffee and Espresso Maker Bundle with Aeroccino ($160.99, originally $229.99; bedbathandbeyond.com)
+Nespresso by Breville VertuoPlus Deluxe Coffee and Espresso Maker Bundle With Aeroccino ($160.99, originally $229.99; bedbathandbeyond.com)

 Our overall winner for best single-serve coffee maker, the Breville-Nespresso VertuoPlus Deluxe Coffee and Espresso Maker is down to just $174.99 at Bed Bath & Beyond.
 It uses pods that deliver both delicious espresso and “regular” coffee and could simply not be beat for its convenience.
 It’s simple to set up, intuitive to use and looks sleek on the counter.
 Plus, thanks to a detached 60-ounce water reservoir, you don’t have to refill it with each use.